 10. Discover talent

-You never know how good you are until being good is the only option left, deciding to go learn how sing to could turn out be life changing activity that turns into a career or on the other side it would show you how actually you are bad at singing and definitely try to look for your talent elsewhere.
+You never know how good you are until being good is the only option left, deciding to go and learn how sing to could turn out be a life-changing activity that turns into a career or on the other side it could also show you how actually you are bad at singing and definitely you may need to try to look for your talent elsewhere.

 Either way, it’s a win-win because you know what you are good at and what you are not

 The new knowledge you attain from learning something new would help your brain become accustomed to letting in new information through being open-minded while also making you a great thinker through being able to examine and sieve through the information you get and remain with only relevant information that is useful to you.

 12. Learning new things prepares you for the unexpected

 In life, we cannot prevent what we cannot predict but at least we can try and prepare for anything through learning new things to become multi-skilled or multi-talented